marianzange/iopanic/content/page/about.md

 <div class="img-profile"></div>

-I'm co-founder and technical researcher at <a href="https://www.5to3.io">5to3</a>, a non-profit dedicated to improving the scientific process and the preservation and safeguarding of research data for future generations.
-My current work focus is on researching resilient, decentralized protocols to enable stable mixed environments that combine classic institutional trust models with trustless, highly distributed systems.
+I’m a freelance technical consultant and software engineer, focused on complex systems, infrastructure and software engineering operations.
+Besides this, I'm co-founder of <a href="https://www.5to3.io">5to3</a>, a non-profit dedicated to improving the scientific process and the preservation and safeguarding of research data.
+With 5to3, I'm researching decentralized protocols that allow elevating classic institutional trust models into trustless and self-governed systems.

 Past companies I've co-founded include <a href="http://www.ezeep.com">ezeep</a>, a cloud printing service for education and enterprises (acquired by Cortado AG) and <a href="https://angel.co/liquid-labs">Liquid Labs</a>, a formerly Cambridge, MA based startup focused on natural language processing - primarily text summarization and clustering.
 I've also been involved in a variety of other projects in both, software engineering and consulting roles.